gabriel-azion/doc-studies-mocks/astro-components/components.md

 ### Basic implementation

-To use one of the listed components, we need to import it in the documentation file (.mdx file):
+To use one of the listed components, we need to import it into the documentation file (.mdx file):

 ```js
   import Box from '~/components/tutorial/Box.astro'